kimwalisch/primecount/README.md

 $ sudo make install
 ```

-### Build options (Unix-like OSes)
+### Build options (GCC & Clang)
-128-bit divisions involve a function call which can be quite slow on
+128-bit divisions involve a function which is fast on Unix-like
-some systems (e.g. MinGW).
-Thus I recommend patching primecount on all
+operating systems but slow on Windows (MinGW, Cygwin).
+Thus I
-systems so that it uses 64-bit divisions instead of 128-bit divisions
+recommend patching primecount on Windows so that it uses 64-bit
-whenever possible:
+divisions instead of 128-bit divisions whenever possible:
 ```sh
 $ patch -p0 < fast_div.patch
 ```